zelisinho/anypoint-examples/implementing-a-choice-exception-strategy/README.md

 		  "message": "Your path is invalid"
 		}

-5. Go to the src/main/app folder and change relative path in xml file from **yourPath/input.csv** to absolute path for the **input.csv** file which is located to src/main/resources folder .
-Through a web browser, access the URL **http://localhost:8081**
+5. Through a web browser, access the URL **http://localhost:8081/?filePath=path** with correct path to input.csv file.

     This message throws no error and returns the following messsage: